jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-31

+Went to FLARE's place.
+It was nice.
+Good shit.

+# 2022-08-30

+Looked into Go's concurrency.
+I am going to fucking around concurrency soon.

 # 2022-08-29

 My poor 1030 struggles bad with Death stranding.
 A couple of npcs and it dips below 10fps even though I am playing on 720 low settings.
 I'll have to wait until I can experience it better.
-I'll soon but a GPU.
+I'll soon buy a GPU.

 # 2022-08-28